IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 #### FN_UID2_ENCRYPT: Example

 The following example illustrates use of this function.
+In this example, `AUDIENCE_WITH_UID2` is the sender's table.

 ```
 SELECT T.raw_uid, LATERAL (FN_UID2_ENCRYPT(T.raw_uid)) AS token